- Occupiers responsibilities

 - Where to get help

-Birmingham Property Services (BPS) is a part of the Corporate Resources Directorate of Birmingham City Council.
+Birmingham Property Services (BPS) is a part of the Economy Directorate of Birmingham City Council.
 We provide a property and valuation service to all City Council departments.
 Part of our responsibility is to manage and dispose of City-owned commercial land and property including shops, offices, industrial units, warehouses, business parks and development sites.

 This charter gives you a guide to your rights and responsibilities as a tenant of Birmingham Property Services.
 It is meant as a point of reference, not a complete statement of law.
 If any points are unclear, contact your Property Manager.